This renovation project will feature many exciting renovations, including:

 Construction is scheduled for completion prior to the start of the 2023 NFL season.

 The renovation project is thoughtfully phased through its scheduled completion to avoid major interruptions to Gillette Stadium events.
-While you will notice the stadium undergoing changes throughout 2022 and 2023, please continue to check back here for updates.
+While you will notice the stadium undergoing changes throughout 2023, please continue to check back here for updates.

 Throughout Gillette Stadium’s first 20 years, the Kraft family invested more than $300 million on stadium enhancements.
-This new project, including the south end zone improvements made in 2021, will total an additional $225 million investment, which reflects the family’s continued commitment to the Gillette Stadium fan experience for years to come.
+This new project, including the south end zone improvements made in 2021, will total an additional $250 million investment, which reflects the family’s continued commitment to the Gillette Stadium fan experience for years to come.

 The main ticket office is closed due to the ongoing construction.
 On event days, satellite ticket offices operate in (2) locations, one on each side of Gillette Stadium: